At a cafe today I noticed a business card draw jar that offered a prize for a $50 voucher.

 c.
 Explore dreams.

 d.
-Build confidence.
+Build confidence. - Serious play.

-We shared ideas of making work fun and ensuring the owner manager knew how important their attitude was in determining the culture of the workplace.
+We shared ideas of making work fun and ensuring the owner manager knew how important their attitude was in determining the culture of the workplace. - Outside in thinking.

-We were taught about perspective & reframing, also learning from the edge & blue sky thinking (rather than focusing on the competition).
+We were taught about perspective & reframing, also learning from the edge & blue sky thinking (rather than focusing on the competition). - Making it happen.

-Setting and achieving goals will move the business forward.
+Setting and achieving goals will move the business forward. - Tension of growth.

 Balancing profits day versus future growth.